 Avoid errors that reduce or eliminate AI visibility benefits.

 According to Search Engine Land's AI content guidance, schema must match visible content exactly.
-AI systems cross-reference structured data with page content, and mismatches trigger trust penalties.
+AI systems cross-reference structured data with page content, and mismatches trigger trust penalties that can affect your AEO metrics KPIs.

 Mistakes to avoid: